-Congress passed Medicare and Medicaid, federal aid to elementary and higher education, Voting Rights, environmental regulation, and much more.
+Congress passed Medicare and Medicaid, federal aid to elementary and higher education, the Voting Rights Act, environmental regulation, and much more.
 Opponents of liberal reform realized that they would be beat.
-“Suddenly, after years of deadlock,” Minnesota Senator Walter Mondale recalled, “the floodgates burst open.”
-After Congress passed immigration reform, Senator Ted Kennedy of Massachusetts noted: “It’s really amazing, a year ago I doubt the bill would have had a chance.
+“Suddenly, after years of deadlock,” Senator Walter Mondale of Minnesota recalled, “the floodgates burst open.”
+After Congress passed immigration reform, Senator Ted Kennedy of Massachusetts noted: “It’s really amazing.
+A year ago, I doubt the bill would have had a chance.
 This time it was easy.”

 The window for legislating was short.
 In the 1966 midterms, a backlash against civil rights and political unrest over Vietnam allowed the conservative coalition to regain its strength in Congress.
 Republicans gained 47 seats in the House.
 The Democratic majority shrunk to 248 in the House and 64 in the Senate.
 “We’ve beaten the hell out of them,” Richard Nixon boasted to his advisors upon hearing the results.

 That doesn’t mean the future will always be bleak.
 The 89th Congress is proof that average Americans have the capacity to dramatically alter the status quo.
-In 1964, the civil rights movement was able to create the pressure on Congress necessary to end segregation.
+In 1964, the civil-rights movement was able to put the pressure on Congress necessary to end segregation.
 That fall, voters elected huge liberal majorities that were ready and eager to pass many bills.
 An overwhelming majority of voters also rejected the kind of conservatism that Goldwater was peddling.

 If voters don’t change Washington, nobody else is going to do it for them.